FreemanLX/IntegrateOS/README.md

 # IntegrateOS
 A method to install every OS on every computer

-Thanks to Euromedics, to make me use this programs on their computers.\
+Thanks to Euromedics, to make me use this program on their computers.\
 Website: www.euromedics.ro